 - Indigestion - This is a feeling of discomfort in the upper middle part of the stomach.
 You may feel bloated, full and nauseous.
 You may vomit or burp.

 - Sore throat - Stomach acid irritates the throat making swallowing problematic, causing a hoarse voice or an uncomfortable sensation that there is a lump in the throat.
 This may cause a dry cough.

 - Asthma symptoms - Reflux can make asthma worse in children and adults if the stomach acid is able to irritate the airways.

-- Reflux is often made worse by having a large meal that is rich in fat or spicy and bending down or lying down soon after eating.
+- Reflux is often made worse by having a large meal that is spicy or rich in fat, and by bending down or lying down soon after eating.